ideo/avocado/README.md

 Avocado is an open source interaction design toolbox built by​ <a href="http://www.ideo.com" target="_blank">IDEO</a>.​ It ​enables designers to make quick interactive prototypes without writing a line of code.​ ​Built on top of Facebook's Origami framework, Avocado provides ready-to-use patches that can be easily combined to create fully-customized prototypes.​

 We're always in search of ways to collaborate and build more effectively​ at IDEO, and this library is an experiment that helps us be lean when prototyping interactions.
+Curious to learn more about the story behind Avocado?
+Visit our <a href="http://ideo.is/labs_avocado" target="_blank">IDEO Labs post</a>.

 We hope Avocado can be of use to you, and please feel free to share your ideas here on GitHub ​or​ <a href="https://twitter.com/AvocadoByIDEO" target="_blank">tweet to @AvocadoByIDEO</a>.​